syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 {% endhighlight %}
 {% endtabs %}

-### LeaderLines Data Labels Appearance
+### LeaderLines Appearance

-The following code snippet illustrates how to enable LeaderLines and how to format leader lines.
-LeaderLines are appear between the Serie and DataLabel.
-LeaderLines are always true by default.
+Leader lines are appear between the Series and DataLabels.
+The following code snippet illustrates how to enable and format leader lines.

 {% tabs %}
 {% highlight c# %}